Written By: Jessica Carswell

 When I think about all I have learned about what it takes to affect positive social change and make a significant impact in global health, I understand how integral the principles of the Global MINDS movement are to this.
 The five principles are as follows: create a culture of innovation, foster cultural humility, participate authentically, be disruptive to be innovative, and build communities of practice.
 I see how my group embodies these principles, and in turn, how these principles contribute to the success of our work.

 As my group and I continue our work towards helping create inclusive communities, I would like to restate my commitment to the Global MINDS values and promise to uphold them both globally, and locally.
 As I journey to become a global mind, it is important that I do not lose sight of the big picture, and that I continue to work together with my team on building a collective sense of purpose.
 For anyone looking to get into this field, I can say that it is really easy to get caught up in the small stuff – keep moving forward, keep being disruptive, dare to be different.
-The world in which we live and the challenges in which we are faced are complex, but we already have the answer – each other.
+The world in which we live and the challenges with which we are faced are complex, but we already have the answer – each other.
 We do not necessarily need bigger and better, we just need to leverage each other’s strengths and challenge the status quo.
 We must learn to be comfortable with the uncomfortable, to not be afraid to fail, for as I have learned, even in failure there is a great amount of success.

 About Jessica Carswell:Jessica is a 4th year undergraduate student completing her honours specialization in Psychology at Western University.
 She also works full-time at the Canadian Mental Health Association Middlesex, in the Community Wellness Programs department.
 Throughout her academic and professional career, Jessica has developed a strong interest in mental health, wellness promotion, and community development.
 She has focused her undergraduate research efforts on the various uses of mindfulness meditation techniques to enhance mental health and wellbeing.
-While participating in the Global MINDS Summer Institute in Machakos, Kenya, Jessica and her team members worked together to create VisAbility Kenya, a volunteer based initiative that will recruit university students from the community to help run meaningful activities for people, with an without mental illness, to participate in, and provide basic mental health and human rights education to the public.
+While participating in the Global MINDS Summer Institute in Machakos, Kenya, Jessica and her team members worked together to create VisAbility Kenya, a volunteer-based initiative that will recruit university students from the community to help run meaningful activities for people, with and without mental illness, to participate in, and provide basic mental health and human rights education to the public.
 Jessica will work with her team and community partners over the next year to implement and evaluate this project.

 About the GMFP SnapShot Blog: